cheyanneshariat/OverCite/README.md

 - For common surnames, you can optionally include a first initial in the cite key to narrow results, for example `JSmith05`, `SmithJ05`, or `LiW25`.
 - Chrome and Firefox should be loaded from the generated `extension/dist/` folders, not directly from the source `extension/` manifest.
 - Maintainers can regenerate those browser-specific `dist/` folders with `cd extension && npm run build`.
-- If it gets stuck, try refreshing Overleaf and/or clicking `Reload` on the OverCite extensions at `chrome://extensions/`.
+- If it gets stuck, try refreshing Overleaf and/or clicking `Reload` on the OverCite extension at `chrome://extensions/`.